 This pot roast is now the end-all recipe in my search for the perfect pot roast recipe.
 It is just INSANELY crazy delicious!

-Even though I’ve made pot roast many times, I wanted to develop a new recipe that is something to scream about.
-So I spent a few days reading dozens, and I do mean dozens of recipes for Stracotto di Manzo (Italian Pot Roast) . . . and all from well-known food bloggers and Italian cookbook authors.
-I basically took all of the similarities in each recipe and used those for the foundation of this new recipe.
-From there I looked at any unique ingredient that differed from the other recipes and that I thought would take a humble Italian pot roast over the top in flavor.
+Even though I’ve made pot roast many times, I’ve always wanted a recipe that is something to scream about.
+Several years ago, I literally spent days researching and reading dozens, and I do mean dozens, of recipes for Stracotto di Manzo (Italian Pot Roast) . . . and all from well-known and respected Italian cookbook authors.
+I compiled a basic foundation from all of the recipe similarities.
+I added any unique ingredient that differed from the other recipes that I thought would take a humble pot roast over the top in flavor.
 Success!
 Those ingredients totally took this pot roast out of the ballpark . . . it is a true home run winner . . . even a grand slam winner in terms of flavor from what I added to the pot.

 Mr. Meat and Potatoes was delirious and speechless as he slurped this into his drooling mouth!

 You simply cannot believe how your kitchen (and total home) smells like with the aroma of this pot roast drifting through.
 Even the mail delivery person asked what she was sniffing outside!